List of Onegai My Melody characters: Human characters

 The human protagonist of the series.
 Born on November 19, Uta becomes My Melody's first human friend.
 She is the first person to fall victim to Kuromi's Melody Key.
 She has an older sister called Kanade who is a beautiful and popular student in senior high school and a younger sister Koto, who is a very happy girl.
 Uta is also very cheerful and energetic; and well known for her honey brown curled pigtails and big hazel eyes.
 She has a crush on Keichii.
 When she sings she can power up the Melody Tact by singing, just like how Jun and Keichii power up the Melody Key.
 In episode 4 of the first series, it is mentioned that her mother is a "Star in the Heavens", meaning she passes away long before the events of the series take place.
 In Onegai My Melody Sukkiri, she became Kogure's girlfriend.
 3 Years later after Sukkiri, she is reunited with My Melody in the High School Arc to stop the Dokurobou.
 She has also been seen in Kirara★ in the last episode.

-One of Uta's friends and Flat's human best friend.
-Kakeru has known her since they were little.
-He has a crush on Uta.
-He had bullied Uta when they were young and now regrets it, hoping the past will be put aside as he attempts to tell her how he feels.
-He confessed his love to Uta in Onegai My Melody Kurukuru Shuffle.
-His first kiss was accidentally taken by Keichii, his second by Jun, and his third by Baku.
-In Onegai My Melody Sukkiri, he became Uta's boyfriend.
-He has brown hair and eyes.

-Uta's hard-working father who works as a travelogue writer.
-Whenever he approaches a room in the house, especially the kitchen, Uta would try to hide My Melody away and pretend that My Melo was a stuffed animal.
-He once trembled when he saw My Melody serving him coffee in front.
-Kuromi one time cast a spell on him, making Masahiko's time faster than normal Earth time.
-He at last befriended My Melody when her brother and grandfather freed him from the spell.
-He loves making jokes and puns, much to his daughters' dismay.
-He also dreams of eternal laughter in his house.
-When he discovers that Uta and Kogure were dating in Sukkiri, he is at first furious, but then accepts it.